 Queensland Opal Mines of Australia

 Later, in 1871 the first lease allowing digging to be done was recorded in the Quilpie area.
-I first caught site of Boulder opal at Quilpie in the shop of a local chemist, Des Burton, who gradually gave up medical practice in favor of opal mining.
+I first came in touch with Boulder opal at Quilpie in the shop of a local chemist, Des Burton, who changed his shop theme in favor of opal mining.